silegrb/javascript-personal-cocktail-bar/README.md

 HOW TO START?
 - Open the Command Prompt.
 - Navigate onto Desktop (cd Desktop) or wherever you wish.
-- Type the command "git clone
+- Type the command "git clone https://github.com/silegrb/softhouse-task.git".
+- Navigate into the folder that was created with previous command.
+- Type the command "npm install".
+- Type the command "node index.js".
+- Open your Browser and type "localhost:3000" into your address bar.
+- Enjoy.